belyassh/belyassh/README.md

 # 👋 Hello!
 I'm Nikita
 Welcome to my Workspace.
-I'm a developer exploring code, design, and automation — from scripts to full-blown tools.
+I'm a developer exploring code, design, blockchain and automation — from scripts to full-blown tools.

 ---